C# - IComparer: A Comprehensive Guide

-in C# is an interface that can be implemented to create custom comparison logic for sorting or ordering collections.
-This is often used when the default comparison mechanism of objects is not suitable or when you want to provide multiple ways to sort the same set of objects.
+The IComparer interface in C# is a powerful tool for defining custom comparison logic for sorting or ordering collections.
+It is particularly useful when the default comparison mechanism of objects is not suitable or when you need multiple ways to sort the same set of objects.

 Example: